GoogleChrome/developer.chrome.com/site/en/blog/what-is-the-top-layer/index.md

 ---
 layout: "layouts/blog-post.njk"
 title: "What's a \"Top layer\"?"
-description: "With new native components and APIs coming to the platform, what is this \"Top layer\" that they enable us to use?"
+description: "With new built-in components and APIs coming to the platform, what is this \"Top layer\" that they enable us to use?"
 authors:
   - jheyy
 hero: "image/Dyx9FwYgMyNqy1kMGx8Orz6q0qC3/kogMUEiTkiI5gKqaxrsJ.jpg"